Depression

 NCLEX Focus

 SSRIs are first-line antidepressants.
-Key nursing priorities: (1) monitor for serotonin syndrome (SSRIs + SNRIs); (2) MAOIs require tyramine-restricted diet (no aged cheese, cured meats, wine); (3) antidepressants take 2–4 weeks to reach therapeutic effect; (4) increased suicide risk in first 2 weeks as energy improves before mood lifts; (5) do NOT abruptly discontinue — taper to prevent discontinuation syndrome.
+Key nursing priorities: (1) monitor for serotonin syndrome (SSRIs + SNRIs); (2) MAOIs require tyramine-restricted diet (no aged cheese, cured meats, wine); (3) antidepressants have delayed onset (initial change after 2+ weeks, often 4-8 weeks for noticeable mood effect) and this lag likely reflects downstream neuroplastic changes (for example hippocampal neurogenesis/synaptic remodeling), not immediate transmitter rise alone; (4) increased suicide risk in early treatment as energy can improve before mood lifts; (5) do NOT abruptly discontinue — taper to prevent discontinuation syndrome.
+In pediatric depression, FDA-approved SSRIs are fluoxetine (age 8 and older) and escitalopram (age 12 and older); monitor closely for emergent suicidality and behavior changes after initiation or dose adjustment.

 | Drug Class | Examples | Mechanism | Key Side Effects / Nursing Considerations |